 CANADA STOCKS-TSX opens higher on energy boost

-Oct 6 (Reuters) - Energy stocks helped Canada's main index open higher on Tuesday, as oil prices gained amid supply disruptions in Norway, a new hurricane in the Gulf of Mexico and U.S. President Donald Trump's return to the White House from hospital.
+Oct 8 (Reuters) - Canada's main stock index opened higher on Thursday, buoyed by energy stocks as oil prices rose on output shutdowns in the Gulf of Mexico due to Hurricane Delta.

 ((Amal.S@thomsonreuters.com; within U.S.+1 646 223 8780; outside U.S. +91 80 6749 3677;))